Towards a Happy Workplace

 3. The salary of personnel who are less than one year is not included in the calculation, and there is only one female direct employee who is less than one year, so it is not included in the calculation.

-Country | The ratio of Billion's highest-paid individual's annual total remuneration to the median annual total remuneration of employees (excluding the highest-paid individual) | The ratio of the increase in the annual total remuneration of the highest-paid individual in Billion to the median annual total remuneration of the employee (excluding the highest-paid individual). |
+Country | The ratio of the annual total compensation of the company’s highest-paid individual to the median of the annual total compensation of all employees (excluding the highest-paid individual) | The ratio of the percentage increase in annual total compensation for the company’s highest-paid individual to the percentage increase in the median of the annual total compensation of all employees (excluding the highest-paid individual) |

 ---|---|---|